-The National Spiritual Assembly of the Bahá'is of Germany kept a close watching brief on all these early developments and communicated its observations to the Guardian.
-The Guardian's reply of February 11, 1934, sent to Dr. Mühlschlegel 12 in Stuttgart, was to serve as definitive guidance for the critical decade that lay ahead.
-Even today it deserves the closest scrutiny by students of Bahá'í history.
+The National Spiritual Assembly of Germany was keeping a close watch on all these early developments and communicated its observations to Haifa.
+The Guardian's reply of February 11, 1934, sent to Dr. Mühlschlegel12 in Stuttgart, was to serve as definitive guidance for the critical decade that lay ahead.
+It still deserves the closest scrutiny by students of Bahá'í history.